-On December 31, 2017, the Company sold an indirect wholly owned subsidiary to an immediate family member of a Senior Vice President of the Company ("Purchaser of subsidiary") in consideration for an interest-bearing note receivable in the amount of \$1.0 million, which approximated the net book value of the disposed entity.
-At September 30, 2020, \$0.1 million and \$0.5 million was reflected on the Company's Consolidated Balance Sheets within other current assets and other assets, respectively, representing the remaining balances on this note receivable.
-In connection with this transaction, the Company also received an interest-bearing note receivable from the disposed entity ("Disposed entity") on December 31, 2017 in the amount of \$1.0 million representing certain accounts payable of the disposed subsidiary that were paid by the Company.
-At September 30, 2020, 0.1 million and \$0.3 million was reflected on the Company's Consolidated Balance Sheets within other current assets and other assets, respectively, representing the remaining balances on this note receivable.
-Remaining principal and interest payments are scheduled to be made in periodic installments during fiscal year 2021 through fiscal year 2026.
+On December 31, 2017, the Company sold an indirect wholly owned subsidiary to an immediate family member of an executive officer of the Company ("Purchaser of Subsidiary") in consideration for an interest-bearing note receivable in the amount of \$1.0 million, which approximated the net book value of the disposed entity.
+At September 30, 2021, \$0.1 million and \$0.4 million was reflected on the Company's Consolidated Balance Sheets within other current assets and other assets, respectively, representing the remaining balances on this note receivable.
+In connection with this transaction, the Company also received an interest-bearing note receivable from the disposed entity ("Disposed Entity") on December 31, 2017 in the amount of \$1.0 million representing certain accounts payable of the disposed entity that were paid by the Company.
+At September 30, 2021, \$0.1 million and \$0.2 million was reflected on the Company's Consolidated Balance Sheets within other current assets and other assets, respectively, representing the remaining balances on this note receivable.
+Remaining principal and interest payments are scheduled to be made in periodic installments during fiscal year 2022 through fiscal year 2026.